-If your Wi-Fi has felt a little slow lately, don't panic.
+If your Wi-Fi still feels slow, don't panic.
 Here’s how you can bring it back up to speed.

 If you're new to TalkTalk or you've just upgraded to Fibre, your line will go through a stabilisation period.
 This usually lasts for around 14 days and it's normal to experience varying speeds and occasional drops in your connection during this time.